open/close all folders

 - Mega Man NT Warrior: Dr. Wily is, of course, the original Big Bad of the show, but after ultimately falling from grace, he spends the duration of Stream and Beast as a hobo on the streets, his ambition mostly depleted.

 - One Piece: Because Luffy tends to leave the Big Bads of each arc alive but severely beaten, all arc Big Bads in the show are this.
-Some of them are given a side story to show what they do with their lives after their defeat (Wapol, Lucci and the CP9, Buggy), while some others are (implied to be) imprisoned and punished (Arlong, Crocodile, Hody Jones), and yet others are unknown.
+Some of them are given a side story to show what they do with their lives after their defeat (Wapol, Lucci and the CP9, Buggy, Enel), while some others are imprisoned and punished (Buggy, again, and Crocodile -through they escape just in time for the War Arc-, Hody, Doflamingo) or at least implied to be as such (Arlong), and yet others are unknown.

 - Lordgenome of Tengen Toppa Gurren Lagann is the Big Bad pre-timeskip but after he's defeated, he becomes our heroes' ally post-timeskip.

 - Warren Mears, the Big Bad of Buffy the Vampire Slayer Season Six, is resurrected in the post-show comics to become a Smug Snake minor recurring villain.